Plant Lighting Fundamentals

 Meters that measure these (PPF) values are often referred to as QUANTUM METERS since a quantum is the amount of energy carried by a photon.
 These meters will provide entire spectrum measurements of the total number of photons per second values as well as measure the YIELD PHOTON FLUX (YPF) of the lamp which is as we've seen by the plants photomorphogenis requirements will assist the grower in identifying that the lamp has the proper PAR spectrum for maximum photosynthetic repsonse at that stage of plant growth.

 Another way growers like to measure light for plants is by PAR WATTS.
-What this refers to is how much light energy is available between the 380-720 nanometer ranges that the plant requires for Photosynthesis.
+What this refers to is how much light energy is available between the 400-700 nanometer ranges that the plant requires for Photosynthesis.
 What is extremely important to know the efficiency of the lamp being considered.
-Growers should be careful when considering these values and not to correlate higher PAR WATT values with more successful yields since with energy efficient lighting such as induction the PAR Watts per Square foot may measure 70% less then a HID and while still delivering micromoles in excess of the HID within the plants PPF and YPF requirements.
+Growers should be careful when considering these values and not to correlate higher PAR WATT values with more successful yields since with energy efficient lighting such as induction the PAR Watts per Square foot may measure 70% less than an HID and while still delivering micromoles in excess of the HID within the plants PPF and YPF requirements.
 We publish our lamp output values in Watts/Region which allows the consumer to see how much energy the lamp emits in the three regions of greatest importance to known photosynthetic response.